Superfluid extension of the self-consistent time-dependent band theory for neutron star matter: Anti-entrainment versus

 Second, in Refs.~\cite{Watanabe(2017),Minami(2022)}, it is advocated that superfluidity has a strong impact on the entrainment effects and also anti-entrainment effects are absent, which contradict to our conclusion.
 We point out here that it is mainly caused by different theoretical frameworks and definitions of the effective mass.
 In Refs.~\cite{Watanabe(2017),Minami(2022)}, a simple toy model that uses a sinusoidal external potential, which mimics a crystalline structure, was employed.
 On top of that external potential, band calculations based on BCS- and/or HFB-type theories were performed to quantify the macroscopic effective mass via a standard formula from the band theory of solids.
 In the simple model of Refs.~\cite{Watanabe(2017),Minami(2022)}, the effective mass is defined with the \textit{superfluid fraction}, which is inevitably smaller than or equal to the total particle number density of the system under the external potential.
 It is thus by definition impossible to obtain the anti-entrainment effect in their model.
 On the contrary in our framework, the effective mass is defined as the ratio of the number density of \textit{energetically free} neutrons, which are seemingly free from the potential, to the number density of conduction neutrons, which can actually conduct.
 We note that our fully self-consistent calculations showed that more than $90$\% of neutrons actually participate in conduction (cf.\ the 3rd and 6th columns of Table~\ref{t_ColEffMass}).
-Since the amount of conduction neutrons is substantially larger than that of free neutrons, the anti-entrainment would be realized, regardless of the definition of free neutron number density in the slab phase of neutron star matter.